Diana Ross (1970 album): Background

-Album Cover
+Album cover

 The album cover comes from a 1970 photo shoot with photographer Harry Langdon.
 Hundreds of photos were taken before eventually settling on a look which shunned the glamour Diana was previously known for, a decisive statement marking the turn in her career.
 Langdon described the look as an attempt to be novel and edgy after seeing so much of the same glamorous aesthetic.

 Critical reception

 Diana Ross received generally positive reviews from music critics.

-Ron Wynn of AllMusic, gave the album four and half stars out of five, and stated that the album was the best album she had released while under contract with Motown, and perhaps her best work ever, and that it proved that she would be able to be successful without The Supremes.
-Village Voice critic Robert Christgau said that while there were two or three good songs, the rest came off bland and boring, also saying that the album did not age well since its release.
-In a positive review, Daryl Easlea of BBC stated that despite the album cover making it look more bland and uninteresting, that the album and its songs made up for this.
+Ron Wynn of AllMusic, retrospectively gave the album four and half stars out of five, and stated that the album was the best album she had released while under contract with Motown, and perhaps her best work ever, and that it proved that she would be able to be successful without The Supremes.

+Village Voice critic Robert Christgau said that while there were two or three good songs, the rest came off bland and boring, also saying that the album hadn't aged well since its release.
+In a positive review, Daryl Easlea of BBC stated that despite the album cover making it look more bland and uninteresting, the album and its songs made up for this.

 Commercial performance

 Diana Ross made its debut on the US Billboard 200 on the chart dated July 11, 1970, debuting at number 71.
 On the chart issue dated October 3, 1970, it reached its peak at number 19.
-The album eventually was certified gold by the Recording Industry Association of America (RIAA), denoting shipments of 500,000 copies.

 Track listing

 Original release

+All tracks written by Nickolas Ashford and Valerie Simpson, except where noted.